An introduction to Las Vegas

 Photo credit Brian Oar

 Las Vegas Paiute Resort is an awesome venue northwest of Las Vegas.
-It is without doubt one of the finest public golf courses in Las Vegas.
+It is without doubt one of the finest public golf facilities in Las Vegas.

 Taking the Oran K Gragson Freeway north west out of downtown Vegas for about 25 minutes, and shortly after leaving the suburbs, you’ll arrive outside the Las Vegas Paiute Resort.
 You’re in the heart of the Las Vegas Indian Colony and surrounded by nothing but barren desert.